Lingyun0419/CVPT/readme.md

 ## Noting
 Influenced by the dataset, the best result of CIFAR we reported is run under the [VPT](https://github.com/KMnP/vpt) project.

-The comparative experiments with VPT in the paper are carried out under this project.
+The comparative experiments with VPT in the paper are carried out under our project.